Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: AMERICAN COMMUNITY SURVEY AND MODEL MOTIVATION

 \subsection{Inverted quantile estimates}

-To be able to use gradient based estimation methods, we use the delta method to ``invert'' the quantile data model.
+To be able to use gradient based estimation methods such as NUTS, we use the delta method to ``invert'' the quantile data model.
 Suppose $q$ is an estimate of the $\tau$th quantile, $\Pi^{-1}(\tau)$, with standard error $S$.
 We originally assumed that $q \sim \mathrm{N}(\Pi^{-1}(\tau), S^2)$.
 Using the delta method we obtain \eqref{eq:invquant} as the data model for the corresponding \emph{inverted quantile estimate}, $\tau$,

-Since $\pi$ depends on several unknown parameters, HMC is more difficult because it creates hard to eliminate divergences \citep[see e.g.][]{betancourt2015hamiltonian}.
-Note that for the PRLN density defined by \eqref{eq:prln.density} and for $q$ in the uniform bins, $\pi(q) = p_{k^*}/(\kappa_{k^* + 1} - \kappa_{k^*})$ where $k^*$ is the index of the closest knot from below to $q$.
-So we can plug in the bin estimate for $p_{k^*}$, which we will denote by $b_{k^*}$, to yield the following approximation
+Since $\pi$ depends on several unknown parameters, NUTS is more difficult because it creates hard to eliminate divergences \citep[see e.g.][]{betancourt2015hamiltonian}.
+So we plug in an estimate of $\pi(q)$ using a modification of the original PRLN.
+See Section~\ref{sec:PRLN} for a description of PRLN's estimation process.
+We modify PRLN in two ways.
+First, our initial estimate of $\alpha_k$ is

+to prevent bins estimates of zero from causing problems.
+Second, instead of using a point mass as a last resort in the uppermost bin, we instead use $\widehat{\alpha}_K = 1.0001$.
+This is more realistic, and should result in a more accurate standard error, e.g., for $\tau = 0.95$.
+Note that for quantiles which are in bins that are uniform distributed, our plug-in estimate is $\widehat{\pi}(q) = b_{k^*} / (\kappa_{k^* + 1} - \kappa_{k^*})$ where $k^*$ is the index of the closest knot from below to $q$, and $b_{k^*}$ is the corresponding bin estimate.
-In the upper bins of the distribution, or in the general case when the knots or $f_k$s are chosen differently, this convenient substitution does not apply.
-That said, it may still be a good approximation.
-Let $B_k$ denote the $k$th bound associated with the bin estimates, so that the $k$th bin estimate is the estimate of the proportion of the population with incomes between $B_k$ and $B_{k+1}$, and let $k^*$ denote the index of the bin containing $q$.
-Then, we have the following approximation

-The quality of this approximation will largely depend on how close to uniform $\pi(q)$ is between $B_{k^*}$ and $B_{k^* + 1}$.
-A more general solution is to fit the model using \eqref{eq:invquant} to obtain a point estimate of $\pi(q)$, e.g., using the posterior mode or maximum likelihood estimate.
-Then substitute that estimate in to \eqref{eq:invquant} to do MCMC.
-For the models fit in this paper, the only quantile estimate included in the model is the median, and we always use the PRLN density, so $\pi(q)$ is defined to be uniform in this range.
-Therefore, we use \eqref{eq:invquant.approx} as our median estimate data model.